jwstegemann/fritz2-docs/Attributes and CSS.md

 A very special attribute is the `class` of a `Tag`.
 As seen above, you can set a static base-class just by the parameter of the factory-function of the `Tag`.

-You can add dynamic classes by assign a `Flow` of Strings to the `classMap`-attribute as with any other attribute.
+You can add dynamic classes by assign a `Flow` of Strings to the `className`-attribute as with any other attribute.
 The same works for `List<String>`s with the `classList`-attribute.

 In addition to this, you can build a map from you model data, that enables and disables single classes dynamically:
 ```kotlin